trevor-crypto/substrate-api-client/tutorials/README.md

     ./target/release/substrate-test-node --dev
     ```

 Now we will start to write client code that interacts with the node.
-The test-node includes a minimalistic Kitty runtime module derived from the [Substrate Collectables Workshop](https://substrate.dev/substrate-collectables-workshop/#/).
+The test-node includes a minimalistic Kitty runtime pallet derived from the [Substrate Collectables Workshop](https://substrate.dev/substrate-collectables-workshop/#/).
 Let's start from scratch by making a new rust project called `api-client-tutorial`.

 ```bash
     cd $HOME